 The League’s 16 forums featured expert speaker panels and were held in the five councilmanic districts as well as in County Council chambers in Georgetown.
 During this process, voters offered generous public input to both the Planning and Zoning Commission and the County Council to help shape and create a community vision with measurable goals, objectives, and strategies.
 The Comp Plan was submitted to the state for approval in December 2018.
 Governor Carney signed this document on March 19, 2019.
 Sussex’s elected Councilmen must now adopt ordinances to give “teeth” to the Comp Plan, so that the Plan will have “the Force of Law”.
 Without such ordinances, the Comp Plan will be virtually meaningless, and development will continue exponentially without any plan or control.

-Sue Claire and Marti want to sincerely thank all the committee members who volunteered over the years to support the Land Use Committee’s mission.
-Without the untiring efforts of each member, the committee’s mission would not have been realized.
+Co-chairs Sue Claire and Marti want to sincerely thank all the committee members and community supporters who volunteered over the years to promote the Land Use Committee’s mission.
 Formed in 2014, the Land Use Committee has now fulfilled its original mandate and the co-chairs are stepping down to support other League efforts.

 About the Comprehensive Plan

-We urge every resident to check out the County's website for the latest information on the Sussex County 2018 Comprehensive Plan and the challenging process our County Council members must follow to adopt relevant ordinances.
+We urge every resident to check out the County's website 2018 Comprehensive Plan page for updates on the challenging process our County Council members must follow to adopt ordinances relevant to the 2018 Comprehensive Plan.

 The Delaware Office of State Planning Coordination (OSPC) website has made available both State and County Comprehensive Plan Checklists, as well as links to the PLUS (Preliminary Land Use Service) site, which provides access to the final certified comprehensive plans from Delaware's 57 municipalities and three counties.
 Also included on the PLUS site are links to plan amendments and supporting documents related to each plan.